smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 |          2 | Sarah     | Shultz   | Accounting |  90000.00 |

 You can also place functions into the VALUES constructor.
 The NEWID() function creates a unique value of type UNIQUEIDENTIFIER.
-Here you could easily just add the function to the SELECT statement, but this gives you an idea of the capbilities of the VALUES constructor.
+Here you could easily just add the function to the SELECT statement, but this gives you an idea of the capabilities of the VALUES constructor.

 ```sql
 SELECT  CONCAT(FirstName,' ',LastName) AS Name,